-been completely resolved [10].
-Different statistical criteria can be used to determine the number of classes, but may yield different results, as has been the case in the present study.
-Secondly, some prior decisions need to be made, such as the type and number of variables to include.
-This method therefore also involves some degree of subjectivity, although considerably less than a priori phenotype definitions.
-In the present application, another multivariate statistical method, multiple correspondence analysis, was used to assist variable selection and reduce the risk of subjective choices.
+LCA shares some limitations with other clustering techniques.
+First, the problem of determining the number of classes has not been completely resolved [11].
+Different statistical criterion can be used to determine the number of classes, but may yield different results, as has been the case in our study.
+Second, some prior decisions need to be made, such as the type and number of variables to include.
+This method therefore also involves some degree of subjectivity, though considerably less than a priori phenotype definitions.
+In the present application another multivariate statistical method, multiple correspondence analysis, was used to assist variable selection and reduce the risk of subjective choices.
 The phenotypes identified are influenced by the range of data included.
-Therefore, it is necessary that all dimensions considered to be relevant for phenotype definition are represented by the included variables.
-As long as the same disease dimensions are included, results obtained by applying this approach to different cohorts should be comparable, even if the single variables representing these disease dimensions might differ (e.g. skin-prick tests versus specific immunoglobulin E measurements).
-In the current analysis, the authors deliberately focused on clinical dimensions (signs, symptoms and physiological measurements), i.e. dimensions related to disease expression and not to disease causes.
-The reason for this was to keep the methodology simple and transparent at this early stage of research.
-Using appropriate adjustments to the statistical model, future applications may extend this approach to include important risk factors of wheezing disorders, such as smoking.
+It is therefore necessary that all dimensions considered to be relevant for phenotype definition are represented by the included variables.
+As long as the same disease dimensions are included, results obtained by applying this approach to different cohorts should be comparable, even if the single variables representing these disease dimensions might differ (e.g. skin prick tests versus specific IgE measurements).
+In this analysis we have deliberately focused on clinical dimensions - signs, symptoms and physiological measurements - that is dimensions related to disease expression and not to disease causes.
+The reason for this was to keep the methodology as simple and transparent as possible at this early stage of research.
+Using appropriate adjustments to the statistical model, future applications may extend this approach to include important risk factors of wheezing disorders such as smoking.

-The data set used for the present study, obtained from an ongoing population-based cohort, had a small sample size and a considerable proportion of missing values (12.8%).
-These problems are typical of clinical and epidemiological data.
-The data set thus provided a suitable test bed for the new approach.
-Although only 11% of individuals had complete data for all variables, all 319 individuals contributed to the analysis.
+The dataset used for this study which was obtained from an ongoing population-based cohort had a small sample size and a considerable proportion of missing values (12.8%).
+These problems are typical of clinical or epidemiological data.
+The dataset thus provided a suitable test bed for the new approach.
+Though only 11% of individuals had complete data for all variables, all 319 individuals contributed to the analysis.
 This highlights the advantage of using an estimation procedure which makes best use of all available information in spite of missing values.
-The fact that not all targeted children responded at survey 1 (1,422 (86%) out of 1,650) and survey 2 (488 (61%) out of 795) might have induced some selection bias.
-This will mainly have affected the prevalence of identified phenotypes within the sample, but is less likely to have influenced the type of phenotypes found.
+The fact that the response rates at survey 1 (1422/1650 = 86%) and survey 2 (488/795 = 61%) were not 100% might have induced some selection bias.
+This will mainly have affected the prevalence of identified phenotypes within our sample, but is less likely to have influenced the type of phenotypes found.

-A further limitation of the present study sample might have been the considerable age spread of the children at the time of data collection.
-The probability of observing certain features such as atopy or wheeze ever changes naturally with age.
-This was partially accounted for by including age in the model, which allowed for a narrower age spread within phenotypes.
+A further limitation of our study sample might have been the considerable age spread of the children at the time of data collection.
+The probability of observing certain features such as atopy or "wheeze ever" changes naturally with age.
+We partially accounted for this by including age in our model which allowed for a narrower age spread within phenotypes.